 d) For Members of Parliament, if the union happens after they cease to be a member, the spouse is not eligible.

-Soon after the election of the Liberal Government, we undertook a communication process with the Prime Minister, the ministers directly responsible for each of the six Acts regulating the pension plans and a few indirectly responsible We explained to them the problem, presented our goal and our arguments in view of gaining their support for our cause.
+Soon after the Liberal majority win in 2015, we increased communications with them under the new Prime Minister, the ministers directly responsible for each of the six Acts regulating the pension plans and a few indirectly responsible.
+We explained the issue, and presented our goal and our arguments in view of gaining their support for our cause.
+We got a lot of promises but no meaningful action.

 The NDP Private Member’s Bill